kmill/arrow_poly/README.md

 This is a program written in [Lean 4](https://github.com/leanprover/lean4) to calculate polynomial invariants of virtual knots, in particular the cabled arrow polynomials, which are generalizations of the cabled virtual Jones polynomials.
+It was create as part of the work that went toward the paper

+> Kyle A. Miller, *The homological arrow polynomial for virtual links*, (2022). [arXiv:2207.02427 [math.GT]](https://arxiv.org/abs/2207.02427)

 This program is meant to be reasonably efficient, and it's meant to be independent verification of calculations made by Virtual KnotFolio, a version of